csgs-mcgill/constitution/constitution.md

 l) Verify adherence by the Association to all required regulations concerning the activities of a GSA as specified by the PGSS.

 ### Chair
-Further to the joint responsibilities of the Executive, the Secretariat shall:
+Further to the joint responsibilities of the Executive, the Chair shall:
 a) Be the designated correspondent of the Association to the Membership including:
   &ensp;i) notification of all of the Association’s meetings/assemblies; and
   &ensp;ii) distribution of meeting materials (e.g. agendas).